Last summer, China unveiled a plan to become the world leader in artificial intelligence, aiming to create a $150 billion industry by 2030.

 Other prestigious options often pursued by talented Chinese citizens

-Here are some more options often pursued by talented Chinese citizens, though they’re directly less relevant to our list of the most pressing global problems, so we don’t think they’re as useful.
+Here are some more options often pursued by talented Chinese citizens, though they’re less directly relevant to our list of the most pressing global problems, so we don’t think they’re as useful.

 - Foundations: For instance, work at the Gates Foundation’s China office on domestic health and development as well as promising interventions such as tobacco tax policy.

 International organisations: Some examples include IFC under World Bank Group and UNDP China office.